 Most paints used to paint home interiors are mostly harmless, although they can leave a smell.
 However, oil-based primers and paints may be used particularly for wood finishes.

-Open the windows.
 You don’t want to be breathing those fumes.
+Use electric fans.